 A Long Ride to New Orleans

 Caner was a friend of Hunt’s and had preached at conferences and other events with him for a long time.
 Caner was close with a lot of men like Hunt, the kingmakers of the Southern Baptist Convention.
-When conservatives won the battle for the Bible they rewarded themselves with power, now they protect that power.
+When conservatives won the battle for the Bible they rewarded themselves with power; now they protect that power.
 These leaders, some estimate their number to be about thirty-five, make many SBC decisions from restaurants and motel rooms long before motions are made on the floor of the annual convention.
 Johnny Hunt is among their number.
 Ergun Caner is among their friends.
 He has preached at the top levels of Baptist gatherings and with the most prominent preachers in all of Evangelicalism: Voddie Baucham, Jerry Vines (former SBC President), Junior Hill, and Fred Luter (former SBC President) to just name a few.
-He has even preached in front of President George Bush.
+He has even preached in front of President George W. Bush.
 Caner is loved by the demographic to which he preaches.
 He tells jokes, often off-color ones, and preaches with all the bravado of an Old Testament prophet.
 He is widely regarded as a “warrior” who stands against the Muslim horde and a kind of a tough-guy enforcer who scoffs in the face of political correctness.
-He even took a shot from a stun gun while preaching once to prove his toughness.
+He even once took a shot from a stun gun while preaching to prove his toughness.

 CB Scott – Half Black, All Heart